 How to Prevent?

 Parvo is a preventable virus.
 All puppies and adult dogs should receive their Parvo vaccinations, especially for the bitches used for breeding.
 As puppies depend on the mother’s antibodies for the first few weeks of life.
 Do not allow puppies to come near unvaccinated dogs until they have received all of their Parvo vaccines.
 Make sure all your dogs are vaccinated.
 Be extra careful when socializing with them.
 Dog parks and other places where dogs congregate are potential sources, so plan on taking your puppy to a less public environment.
-An exception is puppy classes at a reputable training centre because training and socialization at an early age are significant.
+An exception is puppy classes at a reputable training center because training and socialization at an early age are significant.

 Be sure you take your puppy for vaccination on time.
 If too much time has passed between boosters, the vaccine series will need a start over.
 A dog will need to receive a booster vaccine every one to three years for life.